areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * PM is *not* responsible for implementation
     * PM should understand rules of thumb

-## How does accessibility impact a PM's role?
+## How does accessibility impact a PM's role? *FIXME: kitchen sink slide*

 * Accessibility is an inherent part of a product, just like usability, performance, and other "-ilities".
 * Accessibility is not a single checkbox item